 Cut your nails, Fawn Hall!

 Bonus trivia facts about Fawn Hall: She later married Danny Sugerman, the former manager of The Doors.
 The two of them became addicted to crack cocaine in the 1990s.
 They later sobered up.
 Sugerman died of throat cancer in 2005.

-As of 2008, Hall was working as a cashier at the Book Soup shop on Sunset Avenue in West Hollywood.
+As of 2008, Hall was working as a cashier at the Book Soup shop on Sunset Boulevard in West Hollywood.

 INTEGRATED PHONE SYSTEM.
 Before Aleen and I moved into our current house in 2005, we did a short renovation.
 Among other things, we paid for an expensive, multi-line phone system which was linked with the front-door intercom.